lapphe/raspberry_rat/README.md

 # raspberry_rat
-Info on seting up and recording home cage videos for beginners See teh wiki for instructions : https://github.com/lapphe/raspberry_rat/wiki
+Info on setting up and recording home cage videos for beginners
+See the wiki for instructions : https://github.com/lapphe/raspberry_rat/wiki